-All properties built before 2000 are classed as having the potential to contain asbestos materials and must legally have an Asbestos Survey detailing all such materials.
+All properties built before 2000 are classed as having the potential to contain asbestos materials and must legally have Asbestos Surveys performed detailing all such materials.

 ‘The Control of Asbestos Regulations 2012’ places duties on owners to manage the risk from asbestos in their premises.

 To meet their legal requirements it is necessary to:

 - Find materials likely to contain asbestos and check their condition